LukeInkster/comp421/week1/README.md

 # Week 1 - introductions and straw men

+Note: make sure you explore the ipython notebooks in this directory.

 ## First lecture
 `(Marcus)`
 was an introduction to what we're going to cover, and how we could assess it.